 Applying for a Protection Order in the Australian Capital Territory

-In the ACT Protection Orders are made under the Domestic Violence and Protection Orders Act 2008.
+In the ACT, Protection Orders are made under the Domestic Violence and Protection Orders Act 2008.
 They are designed to protect people who are experiencing violence or who have reason to fear violence.
 There are three kinds of orders that can be made – a domestic violence order (DVO), a personal protection order (PPO) and a workplace protection order (WPO).
 This article deals with applying for a Protection Order in the ACT.

-To apply for a DVO you must show you are a relevant person in a relevant relationship.
-A DVO can be made for up to 2 years.
-For the other protection orders the applicant must be over the age of 18 or have an adult to represent them.
+To be eligible to obtain a DVO, you must show you are a relevant person in a relevant relationship.
+A DVO can be made for a period of up to two years.
+For the other protection orders, the applicant must be over the age of 18 or have an adult to represent them.
 Those orders can be made for up to 12 months.
 If you are applying for a protection order in the ACT you must complete the application form, affidavit and information sheet and file them at the Magistrates Court.
-Forms are available from the court or online at the Magistrates Court website.
+Forms are available from the court or online at the Magistrates Court website

 A relevant relationship is an intimate relationship between two people for the purposes of a DVO.
 It includes civil unions or partnerships.
 Whether you are in an intimate relationship can be shown by things such as: